In this article:

 There really is a lot of things to do there.
 You can walk on the beach, shop, eat and even the Monterey Bay Aquarium is a short drive away.
 We stopped there on our way home and had a great time there too!
 There’s also the Point Lobos natural reserve where you can hike either with a stroller in some places or with the baby or toddler in a backpack.
 Very beautiful!
-The Earthbound farm is another great place to visit.
-They offer organic produce and flowers, but also a herb garden, children’s garden and just a nice place for a picnic.
+Earthbound Farm is another great place to visit.
+They offer organic produce and flowers, but also a herb garden, children’s garden, and just a nice place for a picnic.

-More Baby Friendly Vacation Spots In Western USA
+More Baby-Friendly Vacation Spots In Western USA

 Have you been to Carmel?
 Please share your tips and experiences by leaving a comment below!